BANDCAMP VS. SPOTIFY WHERE SHOULD YOU UPLOAD MUSICin 2025

 No website is perfect.
 Your ideal platform should be popular among your fans and offer favorable terms.
 You can also consider opening your website for total control over the music.

-Who won the Bandcamp vs Spotify debate?
-Let us know your thoughts in the comments and mention other music-sharing platforms such as our amazing radio playlist.
+Let us know your thoughts in the comments and mention other music-sharing platforms you think are making a difference, such as our amazing radio playlist!